MustardChef/WSABuilds/Fixes/Pre-install Issues/Fix Error 0x80073CF6.md

 **1. Ensure the partition/drive you are installing from is NTFS**

-**2. Redownload WSA Build .zip (sometime the files can be corrupted during download and extraction)**
+**2. Redownload WSA Build .zip/.7z artifact (sometime the files can be corrupted during download and extraction)**

 **3. If you have installed WSA prior, make sure that it has been uninstalled and delete all folders containing "WindowsSubsystemForAndroid" from the following directories/paths and the subdirectories within:**